billchow98/primegen/README.md

 ### On Windows:
 Install an ANSI C compiler, such as from MinGW or Cygwin, and make sure that the compiler has been added to your `PATH`.
 The command above should work.
+Note that the resulting programme is a.exe instead of a.out.